pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ## Completed

+* generate Decade, time signature, key, bpm metadata from the song's year... programmatically.
+* drums on 2/4, 3/4, 6/8
 * browser reload on subsequent pages
 * find the closest songId for history songs without non-null song
 * Beta fails on song title change from history